dreeSec/Nahamcon-CTF-2022-Keeber-OSINT-Writeups/Keeber.md

 ![fc7db81a79f629225d300d9571b81bee](https://user-images.githubusercontent.com/74334127/166117044-c7a52e14-6828-48db-bd10-c179712bca0d.png)

 Looking at this, we can find the flag under Tiffany's name in the team section.

 ![c5ff30eec6f06363b4af0f0cba508ad3](https://user-images.githubusercontent.com/74334127/166117077-b3087375-f645-4039-8957-37b96739adff.png)

 flag: `flag{cddb59d78a6d50905340a62852e315c9}`
-The ex-employee you found was fired for "committing a secret to public github repositories".
-Find the committed secret, and use that to find confidential company information.
-The flag is in regular format.

 ## Keeber 3
 Points: **50**